mikedavis77/chorus-chrome-extension/README.md

 - Select the directory that you have unzipped the zip file to
 - Enable the extension
 - You should see the 'Chorus.ai Scheduler' in the list of extensions

+## Updating an installed version

+When updates are released for this extension to fix bugs or make improvements the following guidelines can be used to update you local version:

+- If you had checked out the latest release through git:
+  - Run `git pull` on your directory to get the most up to date version or
+  - checkout the latest tag ` git checkout [latest tag number]`
+- If you had downloaded the latest release:

+  - Follow the steps for installing, but once you have unpacked the directory copy the contents of the files to your original directory

+- Once you have updated the local copy:
+  - Navigate to your Chrome extensions - `chrome://extensions`
+  - Click on the update icon on the Chorus.ai Scheduler extension

 # How to use this extension?